 On July 26 1981 TNQ arrived to disassemble and move our drill over the hills, bringing with it fuel and supplies.
 We could hear it coming long before it got close.

 The track machine the drill rode on was to stay behind so a skid frame had been fabricated and was flown out first, the idea being to assemble the machine on the skids on the subsequent trips.

 TNQ lifts off with the skid frame.
 Bismark Ck YT.

 We jumped in the last trip to Rosebute and organized ourselves to reassemble the drill rig.

 We carried on with our gold exploration until it got too cold, dragging the drill around the the area with the aid of large gasoline driven winch.
 We never saw the TNQ or her crew again my time up there, we didn't require a heavy lifter again.
 I made a trek out there on the snow with the bulldozer the following Spring to retrieve the drill on the skid, taking several days each direction.

 I learned Q had been sold a few seasons later, re-registered back in the states as N109CH where it fought fires and flew rescues until 1994 when it crashed for the final time, sparing the pilot, but meeting her demise while fighting a brush fire near Alamogordo New Mexico.

 The accident report simply concluded, "...damaged beyond repair".

-I was discovered N8514F (GTNQ) had been recognized for its role in Operation Frequent Wind by being available on ebay and hobby shops in the form of a die cast model.
+I was during researching this story I was surprised to find out N8514F (GTNQ) had been recognized for its role in Operation Frequent Wind by being available on ebay and hobby shops in the form of a die cast model.

 Although I didn't know the helicopter's history at the time, I feel proud to have rubbed shoulders with the old veteran.

 And now you know...the rest of the story.